Kuadrant/multicluster-gateway-controller/docs/how-to/ocm-control-plane-walkthrough.md

 ### Check the managed zone

-1. Lets ensure our `managedzone` is present.
+1. Let's ensure our `managedzone` is present.
 In `T1`, run the following:

     ```bash
     export KUBECONFIG=$(pwd)/local/kube/control-plane.yaml